 Stair riser murals and designs have become increasingly popular in recent years as people try to optimize this space.
 You may have seen the risers painted to look like stacked books, on which homeowners showcase their favorite stories and authors.
 Alternatively, painting the risers an accent color while keeping a neutral tone on the walls adds a whimsical decor piece.

 Stair riser murals incorporate art and photography into the stairs the same way wall decals are applied.
 These often come in various pieces and create a solid image when viewed from the bottom of the stairs.
 This decor trend won’t work for all types of staircases, though a waterfall mural can be adapted to stairs that curve upward.
+This also applies if you are planning to add stair chair lift in the future.

 Focus on the Balustrade